EpocDotFr/PointTCL/README.md

   - `SLACK_BOT_ID` You cannot find it now.
 Fill the other `SLACK_*` configuration paremeters, then run the `python pointtcl.py id` command (see below for more information)
   - `SLACK_BOT_NAME` The bot username (not his name or last name!)
   - `SLACK_DISRUPTIONS_CHANNELS` A comma-separated list of Slack channels in where to post automatic disruption messages.
 Empty to disable
+  - `BOT_ADMINS` A comma-separated list of user IDs who can send admin commands to the bot.
+Empty to none
   - `GRANDLYON_LOGIN` Username used to login to your [data.grandlyon.com](data.grandlyon.com) account
   - `GRANDLYON_PASSWORD` Password used to login to your data.grandlyon.com account